-1) The easy job search is same role/same industry.
+- The easy job search is the same role/same industry.

-Consider running a same role/same industry or same role/new industry job search in tandem with your career change.
+Consider running the same role/same industry or same role/new industry job search in tandem with your career change.

-Keyword optimize your profile and provide signals that you check your messages (a premium account badge, a weekly post, engaging with others’ posts).
+The keyword optimizes your profile and provides signals that you check your messages (a premium account badge, a weekly post, engaging with others’ posts).

 Recruiters have more motivation to contact you if they think you will see their messages.

 What Is the Biggest Trend(s) You See That Hiring Managers Will Face in the Next 2-3 Years?